lxndrblz/anatole/README.md

 profilePicture = "images/profile.jpg"
 ```

-Please note that slogan can be multi-lined:
+Please note that the slogan can be multi-lined (note the three quotes at the beginning and end):
 ```toml
 [params]
 description = """